DAC 7 (EU directive 2021/514 on digital platform reporting) 2026: practical guide for e-commerce, marketplaces and SaaS in France

 |---|---|---|

-| Sale of goods | Vinted, eBay, Amazon Marketplace, Etsy | < 30 transactions AND < €2,000 per seller per year |
+| Sale of goods | Vinted, eBay, Leboncoin Pro, Amazon Marketplace, Etsy | < 30 transactions AND < €2,000 per seller per year |

-| Personal services | TaskRabbit, Malt, Upwork, Fiverr, coaching marketplaces | No threshold |
+| Personal services | TaskRabbit, Malt, Upwork, Fiverr, coaching marketplaces | No threshold, reportable from the first transaction |

-| Means of transport rental | Getaround, Turo, boat rental marketplaces | No threshold |
+| Means of transport rental | Getaround, Turo, boat-rental platforms | No threshold |

-| Immovable property rental | Airbnb, Vrbo, Booking | No threshold; relief for very large landlords |
+| Immovable property rental | Airbnb, Vrbo, Booking, Le Bon Coin Immobilier | No low threshold; relief for very large recurring landlords |

 What is outside the scope#

-- Purely advertising platforms (directories, price comparators without payment handling).
+- purely advertising platforms (directories, price comparators without payment handling);

-Our expert view#
+Our chartered accountant view#

 2. Exact content of the DPI-DAC7 return#

-- Tax identification number (TIN/SIREN) and intra-EU VAT number where applicable.
+- Tax identification number (TIN / SIREN) and intra-EU VAT number where applicable.

 - First and last name, date of birth.

-- Main address, country of tax residence.
+- Main address, state of tax residence.

-- French tax reference number (NIF).
+- French tax reference number (NIF — numéro fiscal de référence).

-- Gross amount received quarter by quarter (Q1, Q2, Q3, Q4).
+- Gross amount received quarter by quarter (Q1, Q2, Q3, Q4) — distinct quarterly figures are mandatory, an annual aggregate is not sufficient.

 - Number of transactions per quarter.

-- Fees withheld by the platform.
+- Fees withheld by the platform (commissions, service charges, fixed listing fees).

 Specific data for property rental#